 ParkerVision, Inc. designs, develops and markets its proprietary radio-frequency (RF) technologies, which enable advanced wireless solutions for current and next generation communications networks.
 ParkerVision also develops and markets a family of products under the Milo brand that leverages existing WiFi infrastructure to create more optimal WiFi configuration and superior coverage for small businesses and consumers.
 For more information please visit www.parkervision.com and www.milowifi.com.

 Safe Harbor Statement

 This press release contains forward-looking information.
 Readers are cautioned not to place undue reliance on any such forward-looking statements, each of which speaks only as of the date made.
-Such statements are subject to certain risks and uncertainties which are disclosed in the Company's SEC reports, including the Form 10K for the year ended December 31, 2013.
+Such statements are subject to certain risks and uncertainties which are disclosed in the Company's SEC reports, including the Form 10-K for the year ended December 31, 2017 and the Forms 10-Q for the quarters ended March 31, 2018 and June 30, 2018.
 These risks and uncertainties could cause actual results to differ materially from those currently anticipated or projected.